yordevs/yordevs.github.io/src/content/posts/2022-10-17-nextjs-tutorial-2.md

 This should now be displaying a button on the home page.
 When you click the button, the number of followers should increase by 1.

+We have imported the `useState` function from the React library.
+This function allows us to create a state variable and a state variable setter function.
+We can then use the `setFollowers` function (which is generated when we instantiate the sate variable) to change the value of the state variable `followers`.
+We can use the state variable in the same way as we would use a prop.

+When a state variable is changed, the component will be re-rendered.
+This means that any changes to the state variable will be displayed on the page.

-If we wanted to add this into the Profile component we could do this by changing the code in the `Profile.js` file to:
+If we wanted to add this into the Profile component we would just move the state instantiation into the Profile component.
+This now gives each version of the component a different state and therefore a separate values if one of them is changed.
+This can be done by changing the code in the `Profile.js` file to:

 ```jsx
 import { useState } from "react";